AndreaViviani89/Zalando_Challenge/README.md

    2. Omolara: Understanding how to create the CLI
 4. 12:45-13:00 - General meeting for checking any blockers and sharing the progress
 5. 13:00-13:45 – Lunch break
+6. 13:45-14:00 – General recap
+7. 14:00-16:00
+   1. Ritthuja & Andrea: Working on the train and improving the accuracy of the model
+   2. Omolara: Working on CLI file

 17:00 – Presentation time